-The City will take advantage of the special nature of the limited allocation of HOME-ARP funds to develop housing for populations that have the most trouble accessing existing affordable housing-in particular, extremely low-income households.
+The City will take advantage of the special nature of the limited allocation of HOME-ARP funds to develop housing for populations that have the most trouble accessing existing affordable housing-in particular, households experiencing homelessness or fleeing domestic violence.
 The City will use HOME-ARP funds to encourage the development of accessible units.